attemanninen/api-poc/README.md

 ## Endpoint ideas

 ```
 GET /tasks                  # Returns company's all tasks
-GET /groups/{id}/tasks       # Returns all tasks belonging to group {id}
+GET /teams/{id}/tasks       # Returns all tasks belonging to team {id}
-GET /groups/all/tasks        # Returns all tasks belonging to any user's groups
+GET /teams/all/tasks        # Returns all tasks belonging to any user's teams

-GET /groups/all/tasks?filters=group:eq:123,456
+GET /teams/all/tasks?filters=group:eq:123,456
 ```